SamLeeBYU/StatisticsBlog/content/post/2023-12-16-byu-traffic-citations-eda.md

 ## Data Sources

-[1] University traffic citations data come from BYU's citations server: [https://cars.byu.edu/citations](https://cars.byu.edu/citations).
+###### [1] University traffic citations data come from BYU's citations server: [https://cars.byu.edu/citations](https://cars.byu.edu/citations).
 Data obtained through web scraping techniques which I explain [here](https://samleebyu.github.io/2023/09/29/selenium-best-practices/).
-Raw data can be viewed [here](https://github.com/SamLeeBYU/BYUTrafficCitations/blob/main/ParkingCitationsEncrypted.csv), though license plate/vin numbers have been encrypted so the data set cannot be easily merged with other data sets containing these license plate/vin numbers.
+Raw data can be viewed [here](https://github.com/SamLeeBYU/BYUTrafficCitations/blob/main/ParkingCitationsEncrypted.csv), though license plate/vin numbers have been encrypted so the data set cannot be easily merged with other data sets containing these license plate/vin numbers. {#1 .data-source}

-[2] Local and historical weather data for Provo, UT were obtained through the climate API, [Open-Meteo](https://open-meteo.com/en/docs/climate-api).
+###### [2] Local and historical weather data for Provo, UT were obtained through the climate API, [Open-Meteo](https://open-meteo.com/en/docs/climate-api). {#2 .data-source}

-[3] Local historical air quality data containing measurements for $CO$, $NO_2$, $O_3$, $PM 10$, and $PM 2.5$ were obtained through parsing through data on the Utah Department of Environmental Quality's [website](https://air.utah.gov/dataarchive/archall.htm).
-Missing data were corrected by substituting the missing values for the average of the given metric for the corresponding month aggregated overall all the data (years 2014-2022, April-August of 2020 excluded).
+###### [3] Local historical air quality data containing measurements for $CO$, $NO_2$, $O_3$, $PM 10$, and $PM 2.5$ were obtained through parsing through data on the Utah Department of Environmental Quality's [website](https://air.utah.gov/dataarchive/archall.htm).
+Missing data were corrected by substituting the missing values for the average of the given metric for the corresponding month aggregated overall all the data (years 2014-2022, April-August of 2020 excluded). {#3 .data-source}

-[4] Air quality pollutant specific sub-category metrics are determined by the U.S. Environmental Protection Agency Office of Air Quality Planning and Standards Air Quality Assessment Division.
+###### [4] Air quality pollutant specific sub-category metrics are determined by the U.S. Environmental Protection Agency Office of Air Quality Planning and Standards Air Quality Assessment Division.
 See [here](https://airnowtomed.app.cloud.gov/sites/default/files/2020-05/aqi-technical-assistance-document-sept2018.pdf) (pages 4 and 5).
-Appropriate AQI was also calculated using EPA's documentation found here.
+Appropriate AQI was also calculated using EPA's documentation found here {#4 .data-source}

-[5] Past enrollment data of BYU for the past ten years was obtained curtesy of [BYU Research & Reporting Enrollment Services](https://tableau.byu.edu/#/site/BYUCommunity/views/UniversityEnrollmentStatistics/EnrollmentStatistics).
+###### [5] Past enrollment data of BYU for the past ten years was obtained curtesy of [BYU Research & Reporting Enrollment Services](https://tableau.byu.edu/#/site/BYUCommunity/views/UniversityEnrollmentStatistics/EnrollmentStatistics). {#5 .data-source}

-[6] BYU academic archive data were found courtesy of the HBLL.
+###### [6] BYU academic archive data were found courtesy of the HBLL.
 Records were used to link up when classes started and ended for each semester.
-Archives can be found [here](https://lib.byu.edu/collections/byu-history/).
+Archives can be found [here](https://lib.byu.edu/collections/byu-history/). {#6 .data-source}